-Nominations for 2019 have closed.
-Selections will be made this spring and will be recognized at Homecoming, October 18, 2019.
-Any new nominations received will be considered for 2020.
+Nominations for 2020 are open!
+Selections will be made this spring and will be recognized at Homecoming, October 9, 2020.

 The highest honor bestowed by Monmouth College, the Hall of Achievement was founded by the Ralph Whiteman '52 family in 1992 to encourage current and future students to aspire for excellence in their lives and careers.
 By recognizing the achievements of a select group of successful alumni, the primary goals of the award are: to honor exemplary achievements by graduates from all disciplines; to recognize the contributions of faculty and staff in preparing these recipients for success; and to promote awareness and pride among all members of the college community about the achievements of its alumni.

 This award is given by the Alumni Board to recognize the exceptional achievements of an alumnus/a who has distinguished him/herself through outstanding contributions and/or accomplishments in his/her chosen field.
 In addition, the recipient must have exhibited leadership qualities and/or evidence of civic, cultural or charitable involvement.

 This award is given by the Alumni Board to recognize outstanding service to Monmouth College by alumni, parents or friends.

 The Family of the Year Award is selected by the Alumni Board of Directors and is presented annually.
 The honored family is recognized for their consistent and sustained involvement with and support for Monmouth College over several generations.
 The family selected as the Monmouth College Family of the Year exemplifies qualities toward which Monmouth students should aspire – commitment to service, leadership and academic achievement.